 Lavender essential oil is a natural antihistamine that works to reduce any inflammatory allergic reactions in the body.
 It can be used to naturally alleviate headache pain and for treating skin allergic reactions like hives, bed bug rashes, and insect bites.
 Research has shown that lavender essential oil is an effective treatment for allergic skin reactions due to its anti-inflammatory properties.
 Its ability to reduce pain and skin irritation helps speed up the healing process.5

 Lavender contains anti-inflammatory properties that also make it effective for treating asthma.
 The lavender essential oil contains medicinal compounds that work to inhibit histamine from being produced and also suppresses inflammatory response within your airways, which makes it an effective treatment for bronchial asthma.

 Lavender is the ideal essential oil to use if you are suffering from wheezing, sneezing, or coughing throughout the night.
-Inhale some lavender oil from a diffuser or place a couple of drops of the oil on your pillow before you go to bed to get a peaceful and restful sleep.
+Use some lavender oil in a diffuser or place a couple of drops of the oil on your pillow before you go to bed to get a peaceful and restful sleep.